Peckett OQ Class: Preservation

 After being withdrawn in 1976, No. 2150 was preserved by the Swanage Railway in 1979.
 In 1997 it was purchased by the Elsecar Heritage Railway, returning to service in June 2003.
 It was withdrawn after its boiler certificate expired in 2013.
-Its overhaul was never completed and it was sold in 2020.
+Its overhaul was never finished and it was sold in 2020 and moved to Boden Rail Engineering of Nottingham where the work was completed in 2025.